things4u/ESP-1ch-Gateway/README.md

 The following dependencies are valid for the Single Channel gateway:
 - ArduinoJson 6, version 6.10.0 of Benoit Blanchon
+- gBase64 library, adapted by me to work in the expected way

 # To-DO